hkeays09/Python-Beginner-Course/Lesson 7/README.md

 ### 💭 Reflection

-Another full section.
+Another section done.
 Will continue on.